earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 }
 ~~~

-Amazon provides a number of container bases, but you can also just install the [container base of your choosing](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-create-from-alt).
+Amazon provides several container bases, but you can also install the [container base of your choosing](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-create-from-alt).

 Now, let's run something.

 ## Testing Lambdas Locally

-With the app containerized, its straightforward to test it locally:
+With the app containerized, it's straightforward to test it locally:

-First I build it:
+First, I build it:

 ~~~{.bash caption=">_"}
 $ docker build i  -t 733977735356.dkr.ecr.us-east-1.amazonaws.com/container-test .